 Degenerative disc disease refers to a condition of spinal degeneration that becomes more common with increasing age.
 Disc degeneration is a common source of back pain among middle-aged and older adults and affects more than 3 million people in the U.S. each year.
 Fortunately, our minimally invasive treatment approaches can improve painful symptoms and restore a full range of motion.

 Are you experiencing significant back pain and worry you may have degenerative disc disease?
-Try our easy Condition Check Tool to diagnose your symptoms and get started on your journey towards a pain-free life.
+Try our easy Condition Checker to diagnose your symptoms and get started on your journey toward a pain-free life.

 Dr. Katzman, lead surgeon at NJ Spine & Orthopedic, has successfully performed over 250 artificial disc replacements and is dedicated to developing advanced methods to provide minimally invasive solutions for degenerative spine issues.

 His team of spine experts at NJSO perform most procedures on an outpatient basis using minimally invasive techniques.

 Are you experiencing chronic back pain from degenerative disc disease or an accompanying condition?
 You don’t have to go through life tolerating your pain any longer — try our Candidacy Verification tool and find out if you qualify for one of our minimally invasive surgical options.